gmacario/gmacario.github.io/_drafts/2016-12-31-building-cyanogenmod-11-for-samsung-galaxys2.md

 Checking build tools versions...
 ************************************************************
 You are attempting to build with an unsupported JDK.
 You use OpenJDK but only Sun/Oracle JDK is supported.
 Please follow the machine setup instructions at
     https://source.android.com/source/download.html

-Continue at your own peril!
+Continue at your own peril
 ************************************************************
 ************************************************************
 You are attempting to build with an unsupported version of java.
 Your version is: java version "1.7.0_75".
 The correct version is: Java SE 1.6 or 1.7.
 Please follow the machine setup instructions at https://source.android.com/source/download.html
 ************************************************************
 /home/cmbuild/android/cm11/out/target/product/generic/obj/APPS/SignatureTest_intermediates
-"ebtables is disabled on this build"
+ebtables is disabled on this build
 find: `src': No such file or directory
 find: `bootable/recovery/res-720': No such file or directory No private recovery resources for TARGET_DEVICE generic